 by FEEST Seattle | Jan 28, 2026 | Community Partners, FEEST Fam, Highline School District, Recap

 Image is of FEEST Staff before cutting the purple ribbon to our new space!
-Last week, we gathered to celebrate the opening of the WCCDA HUB, a space named after the energy it is rooted in: Hope, Unity, and Belonging.
-The HUB is the result of years of community-led...
+Last weekend, we gathered to celebrate the ribbon cutting of the White Center Community Development Association (WCCDA) HUB, a space named after the energy it is rooted in: Hope, Unity, and...

 by FEEST Seattle | Jan 15, 2026 | Community Education, Community Partners, FEEST Fam, Highline School District, Recap, Seattle Public Schools

-The FEEST Fam ended 2025 with a bang, gathering in the kitchen at Rainier Beach Action Coalition (RBAC) for a community diner that reminded us why food has always been central to organizing.
-Coming together around a shared meal created space for conversation,...
+The FEEST Fam ended 2025 with a gathering in the kitchen at Rainier Beach Action Coalition (RBAC) for a homemade dinner with our Student Organizers that reminded us why food has always been central to organizing.
+Coming together around a shared meal created space for...

 by FEEST Seattle | Nov 19, 2025 | Community Education, FEEST Fam, Recap